 Recent developments have changed many things and will continue:

-See the Recent addition (2/26/17) of a modified Stewardship Issues paper below.
+See the Recent addition (4/8/17) of a modified Stewardship Issues paper and the OPEN AMEG letter in the files section below.

 Access to MONEY determines much about what is done in forests.